Allyedge/Allyedge/README.md

 I live in Germany and mostly do Fullstack Development.

-I primarily focus on Angular + Node.js and also do React, TypeScript and Flutter stuff.
+I primarily focus on Angular + Node.js and also do React, Vue and React Native stuff.
 I also published my portfolio.
 You can check it by visiting this link: https://allyedge.me

 ### Programming